michael666nan/buildingsysid/docs/tutorial_1.md

 - **Time-Invariant**: The system's response doesn't change over time

 For building thermal modeling, LTI systems are often sufficient for:
-- Small temperature ranges where nonlinear effects are minimal
+- Fundamentally linear and time-invariant systems, or for small temperature ranges where nonlinear effects are minimal
 - Building operation under normal conditions
 - Short to medium-term predictions